 10. Dr. Specioza Wandira Kazibwe

-Appointed by the President H.E Yoweri Kaguta Museveni as the first female Vice President, she made history in 1994 which made her the first woman to bare such a significant position in the whole of Africa.
+Appointed by President H.E Yoweri Kaguta Museveni as the first female Vice President, she made history in 1994, becoming the first woman to hold such a significant position in the whole of Africa.

-Apart from her political career, Specioza is also a surgeon who established the African Women’s Committee on Peace and Development in 1998 whose mission is generally to facilitate women’s active participation in peace and development processes across the African continent.
+As one of the influential women in Uganda, Specioza is not only a trailblazer in politics but also a surgeon who established the African Women’s Committee on Peace and Development in 1998.
+Its mission is to facilitate women’s active participation in peace and development processes across the African continent.

 All these women have played a huge role in holding the Ugandan flag at it’s highest peak not only in East Africa but also Africa at large, Internationally and Globally.